 What is the CUMPRINC Function?

-CUMPRINC Function is a Financial function.
-The function helps calculate the cumulative principal paid on a loan taken or an investment made.
+CUMPRINC Function is an Excel Financial function.
+This function helps calculate the cumulative principal amount paid on a loan, or the cumulative amount accrued by an investment.
+The function assumes a fixed interest rate and payment schedule.
 Most of the times, CUMPRINC and CUMIPNT are used together.

 =CUMPRINC(rate, nper, pv, start_period, end_period, type)